dan-cr/TvTracker/README.md

 # TvTracker

-Just a personal project to learn more about Angular and Node.js which Utilising the TMDB api.
+Just a personal project to learn more about Angular and Node.js.
+Project make Utilises the public TMDB api.

 # TODO
 **Lots: :grinning:**